 I know that’s not a “hard and fast” type formula, but that’s only because there really isn’t one.
 It varies with the student, the game, and even the section as a whole (last game with 4 minutes left, or last game with 14?, for instance).
 Still, it’s a good guide to consider as you continue to practice, and I hope you found it helpful.

-Struggling with templates, or game in general?
+Struggling with templates, or games in general?
 Let us know below with additional thoughts or questions!